jleahred/dynparser/README.md

 ## TODO

 - Create rules from PEG
-  - move some functions from peg to ast, document and examples
+  - remove process node and restart with process main, process grammar...
 - add errors to grammar
 - Upload to crates.io
   - update usage